EBZebra/docs/edge/source/guide/printingGuide.md

 	var myPrinter = EB.Printer.getPrinterByID(printers[0]);

 	// myPrinter is now an instance class of Printer
-	// and can use the Instance Methods and properties associated
+	// and can use the Instance Methods and properties
-	// with that class
+	// associated with that class

-Once you've instantiated a specific printer, your app can connect to it using the [connect](../api/printingzebra#mconnect) method:
+**Next, connect to the instantiated printer using the [connect method](../api/printingzebra?connect())**:

-Sample JavaScript code:

 	:::javascript
 	myPrinter.connect(function (cb){